 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 Japan Finance Corporation currently does not have available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
 Additionally, there are no documented reduction targets or climate pledges associated with the organisation.
-As such, it is unclear what specific commitments or initiatives Japan Finance Corporation has undertaken regarding climate action or emissions reduction.
-In the broader context of the financial sector, many institutions are increasingly focusing on sustainability and climate commitments, often aligning with frameworks such as the Science Based Targets initiative (SBTi) and other industry standards.
-However, without specific data or commitments from Japan Finance Corporation, it is not possible to provide a detailed overview of their climate strategy or performance.
+As such, Japan Finance Corporation's climate commitments and initiatives remain unspecified.
+In the context of the finance industry, many institutions are increasingly focusing on sustainability and carbon neutrality.
+However, without specific data or commitments from Japan Finance Corporation, it is challenging to assess their position or progress in relation to climate action.